Asian stocks slip on continuing global trade worries | WTOP

 TOKYO (AP) — Asian stocks slipped Monday, as investor worries continued about global trade tensions and prospects for economic growth.
-KEEPING SCORE: Japan’s benchmark Nikkei 225 dipped 1.2 percent to 22,426.32, while Australia’s S&P/ASX 200…
+KEEPING SCORE: Japan’s benchmark Nikkei 225 dipped 1.9 percent to finish at 22,271.30, while Australia’s…

 TOKYO (AP) — Asian stocks slipped Monday, as investor worries continued about global trade tensions and prospects for economic growth.